code128/bloomjosh-source/_posts/portfolio/2013-05-01-Samsung-os.markdown

 <a href="/assets/img/samsung_os_img1.jpg" data-fancybox="gallery" data-caption="Thinking through the architecture of our new OS.">
   <img src="/assets/img/samsung_os_img1.jpg" alt="" />
 </a>
+Thinking through the architecture of our new OS.

 <a href="/assets/img/samsung_os_img2.jpg" data-fancybox="gallery" data-caption="Some of the research findings that informed our design.">
   <img src="/assets/img/samsung_os_img2.jpg" alt="" />
 </a>
+Some of the research findings that informed our design.

 <a href="/assets/img/samsung_os_img3.jpg" data-fancybox="gallery" data-caption="Various proposed visual design styles.
 None of these were selected for the prototype.">
   <img src="/assets/img/samsung_os_img3.jpg" alt="" />
 </a>
+Various proposed visual design styles.
+None of these were selected for the prototype.